-I had never had an interest in finding abandoned places to explore near me, but perhaps it’s because there weren’t very many abandoned buildings near me when I was growing up.
+I had never had an interest in finding abandoned places to explore near me, but perhaps it’s because there weren’t very many abandoned buildings near me.
 As I’ve gotten older, I’ve come to appreciate the skeletons of thriving places that once were.
 Coming across abandoned places near me allow me to take a peek back at the history of certain time and place.
-Since I love history, I’ve really developed a fondness for finding out about these places that once were.
-So much so, that I’ve even built visits to abandoned places to explore into trips.
+History is so rich and revealing, and much of it can be found in abandoned places.
+As a matter of fact, I’ve even built visits to abandoned places into trips.
 It turns out, I’m not alone.